Mostafa-Annur/PONG_GAME/README.md

 # PONG_GAME
 This is a ping pong ball game .
-It can be played multiplayer or playervs computer
+It can be played multiplayer or players computer.
 A JAVA project